American White Pelican

 2 eggs

 American white pelicans are serially monogamous and form pairs for one breeding season.
 Pairs form through courtship rituals once they arrive at the breeding colony.
-During these displays, to attract a mate, the birds show off their bright orange bills, strut around, bow and take short flights.
+During these displays, to attract a mate, the birds show off their bright orange bills, strut around, bow, and take short flights.
 Mating runs from late March until early May.
 The birds breed in large colonies of up to 5,000 pairs on a site on peninsulas or islands in undisturbed areas.
 Nests are built by both parents on the ground in a shallow depression, using sticks and twigs.
 2 eggs are laid and incubation is by both members of the pair, for about 29 to 36 days.
 They both feed the altricial (naked and helpless) chicks, by regurgitating food, but usually only one chick fledges, at around 17 to 28 days, still flightless at that stage.
-Within their colony, young gather in groups.
+Within their colony, the young gather in groups.
 They start migrating when they are 10 to 11 weeks old, just one week after making their first flight.
-They reach maturity in 3 to 4 years, when they develop large ridges in their beaks, called “nuptial tubercles”, and ornamental feathers on their head.
+They reach reproductive maturity in 3 to 4 years when they develop large ridges in their beaks, called “nuptial tubercles”, and ornamental feathers on their head.

 Population